chudoklates/light-sensor-app/README.md

 - Android Studio
 - React-Native CLI + development kit

-Follow the steps here to install all the requirements: (LINK)
+Follow the steps here to install all the requirements: https://reactnative.dev/docs/environment-setup

 ## Run the application